gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

     - On Windows run `dumpbin` over the object files and binaries
 - Build an executable with multiple architectures that uses a library with a single architecture that uses a library with multiple architectures.

-### Open issues

-- Need to be able to build for a single architecture or all available architectures.
-- Need to discover which architectures a tool chain can build for.
-- Need to handle universal binaries.
-- Need separate compiler, linker and assembler options for each platform.
-- Infer the default platform and architecture.
-- Define some conventions for architecture names.
-    - Intel 32bit: `ia-32`, `i386`, `x86`
-    - Intel 64bit: `x86-64`, `x64` (Windows), `amd64` (BSD and Debian linux distributions, Solaris), `x86_64` (linux kernel, OS X, Fedora, GCC tools)
-    - Intel Itanium: `ia-64`
-    - PowerPC 32bit: `ppc`
-    - PowerPC 64bit: `ppc64`
-    - Sparc: ??
-    - ARM: ??
-- VisualCppToolChain should automatically switch between different executables for different target architectures.

 ## Story: Produce build type variants of a native component

 This story adds support for building variants of a native component based on 'build type'.